twitchax/blog/source/Azure-CLI-2018/index.md

 * Some customers reported preferring better in-product documentation.

 ### Problem: We believe Azure CLI customers are frustrated because they are overwhelmingly using scripts and the CLI is currently built more for interactive use.

+**Invalidated**: there are customers along the entire spectrum, and we should tailor experiences to customers from infancy to maturity.

 Customer notes:
 * A little of both, but power users are definitely using scripts.